When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How Much Does a Toilet Cost?
+How Much Does It Cost to Replace a Toilet?

 Stylish toilet bowl in modern bathroom interior